How to Deal with Picky Eaters and Food Aversions

-Your child should select from a variety of foods at mealtime like a vegetable, fruit, protein and starch.
+Your child should select from a variety of foods at mealtime like a vegetable, fruit, protein, and starch.
 The family menu should not be limited to the child’s favorite foods.
 Children may have to be offered food up to 15 times before they will try it.

-Your child may not eat the foods you provide if he or she is drinking too many calories from juice, soda or milk.
+Your child may not eat the foods you provide if he or she is drinking too many calories from juice, soda, or milk.
 If your child drinks too much, eating poorly will follow.

 If your child chooses to skip a meal or a snack, he or she can wait until the next scheduled time in a couple of hours.
 If your child refuses to eat, have him or her sit at the table until the majority of the family is finished eating, within reason.
 We do this with our daughter, who is three!

 Everyone has his or her own quirks about eating.
-Children may eat a sandwich cut into triangles without crusts, but would not eat the same sandwich cut into squares with the crusts.
-A child may eat small pieces of broccoli, but avoid the stems.
+Children may eat a sandwich cut into triangles without crusts, but not eat the same sandwich cut into squares with crusts.
+A child may eat small pieces of broccoli but avoid the stems.